polyaxon/polyaxon/docs/templates/polyaxon_cli/commands/project.md

 If no project is provided, the command will default to the currently initialized project.

-If no project is provided and no project is cached, the command will raise.
+If no project is provided and no project is cached, the command will raise an error.

 Usage: